 - The true value of each primary financial institution relationship is between $300 – $500 per year – including deposits, loans and non-interest income; and

 - The marginal (you aren’t building any new branches) costs of each customer are between $30 – $50 per year – issuing a debit card, mailing a statement, data processing and potential write-offs from overdrafts on some.

 Your bank has the capacity to serve many more customers – customers that look just like the customers you already serve.
 It’s time we throw out conventional wisdom and start using an omni-channel marketing approach to blend big data with new digital technology and proven fundamentals.
 The result is new customers who live near your branches and own businesses near your branches, in addition to those who work, shop, dine and drive by your network of locations.

 Your bank has the capacity to serve many more customers – customers that look just like the customers you already serve.

 Caution!
 When you effectively deploy omni-channel marketing strategies, twice as many prospects will be walking in your doors – are your people, products, policies and procedures aligned to win them?
 If not, you might as well plan your own funeral.

-Our industry must bury its reliance on “conventional wisdom;” we must abandon our dependence on out-of-date “banker think.”
-When banks begin executing an omni-channel approach to marketing – big data, digital solutions, geographic relevancy – and align people, products, policies and procedures – results follow: (1) doubling customer acquisition, and (2) increasing profitability.
+Our industry must bury its reliance on “conventional wisdom” and we must abandon our dependence on out-of-date “banker think.”
+When banks begin executing an omni-channel approach to marketing – big data, digital solutions, geographic relevancy – and align people, products, policies and procedures, results follow: (1) doubling customer acquisition, and (2) increasing profitability.

 Retail banking is not dead!
 While the mortician’s model bears similarities to our banking model, the primary point is this: Community banking is alive and well…but could be doing much better.